-Many of the cost estimates and energy price forecasts in the National Petroleum Council's (NPC) $30 million natural gas study in 2003 came up well short of what actually transpired over the last two years, but its policy recommendations remain right on the money, according to presenters at the Department of Energy's (DOE) roundtable on Balancing Natural Gas Supply and Demand last week in Washington, DC.
+Many of the predictions, cost estimates and energy price forecasts in the National Petroleum Council’s (NPC) $30 million study in 2003 on Balancing Natural Gas Policy came up well short of what actually transpired over the last two years, but its policy recommendations remain right on the money, according to many presenters at the Department of Energy’s (DOE) roundtable on Balancing Natural Gas Supply and Demand Tuesday in Washington, DC.

-Gas prices have catapulted out of control to unexpected levels that could reach $20/MMBtu this winter, according to some forecasts.
-"Too many people believe that [producers] are sitting here enjoying this, but we're not," said Shackouls.
-"We truly would like bring more supply to the table and get prices down to a more affordable range."
+And now after two years and three 100-year storms in the last 12 months, gas prices have catapulted out of control to unexpected heights that could reach $20/MMBtu this winter.
+“Too many people believe that [producers] are sitting here enjoying this, but we’re not,” said Shackouls.

 David Trice, CEO of Newfield Exploration, presented a report by the Domestic Petroleum Council (DPC), a group sponsored by 24 independent producers, that noted the continuing access and permitting problems in the Rocky Mountain region.
 The report cited a backlog of more than 3,000 applications for drilling permits (APD), 300 of which are Newfield’s, said Trice.

 The DPC noted that conservation will have the most immediate impact on the gas market this winter and action is being taken on that front.
 The industry also is spending billions of dollars on restoration of the infrastructure damaged by the hurricanes this year.
-But beyond that, federal agencies including BLM, the U.S. Forest Service and others, need to speed up their approval processes when it comes to leasing and drilling, the report said.
+But beyond that, federal agencies including BLM, the U.S. Forest Service and others, need to speed up their approval processes when it comes to leasing and drilling.

-Trice also warned that Lease Sale 181 "has to happen in 2006."
-The DPC report predicted that "first production from what is expected to eventually be trillions of cubic feet of additional discovered reserves [in Lease Sale 181] could probably begin flowing to market within 18 months to two years of a lease sale.
-Such a lease sale, based on appropriate congressional findings and direction and based on the environmental work already done, could be held as early as next summer."
+Trice also said Lease Sale 181 “has to happen in 2006.”
+The DPC report said that “first production from what is expected to eventually be trillions of cubic feet of additional discovered reserves could probably begin flowing to market within 18 months to two years of a lease sale.
+Such a lease sale, based on appropriate congressional findings and direction and based on the environmental work already done, could be held as early as next summer.”

-"FERC should allow pipeline operators to configure transportation and storage infrastructure and related tariff services in a way that meets recent changing market demand profiles," said Brown.
-"FERC has yet to revisit its policy that precludes pipelines and shippers from negotiating rates based on commodity price indices."
+“FERC should allow pipeline operators to configure transportation and storage infrastructure and related tariff services in a way that meets recent changing market demand profiles,” the presentation stated.
+“FERC has yet to revisit its policy that precludes pipelines and shippers from negotiating rates based on commodity price indices.”

-He also said FERC should be more receptive to industry proposals seeking greater flexibility in the pricing of new pipeline capacity for anchor shippers -- flexibility that might not be offered to smaller shippers or shippers who sign up for capacity after the greenfield pipelines are built.
+They said FERC also should be more receptive to industry proposals seeking greater flexibility in the pricing of pipeline capacity for anchor shippers if it wants new long haul pipelines to be built.